Holiest sites in Islam: Jerusalem

+The Qur'an mentions the Al-Aqsa Mosque only once in verse 1 of chapter no. 17 (Surah Al-Isra'), as "the Farthest Mosque".
+Islamic scholars generally agree that this description refers to the Al-Aqsa Mosque.

 Damascus

 The Umayyad Mosque in Damascus is often considered the fourth holiest site in Islam.
 The head of John the Baptist, revered in Islam as the prophet Yahya, is believed to be in a shrine inside the mosque, which also houses one of only four authorized original copies of the Quran.
-The Umayyad Mosque is also the place where Muslims believe the prophet Jesus (Isa, in Arabic) will return at the end of times, atop the "Minaret of Isa" of the mosque, during the time of a Fajr prayer.
+The Umayyad Mosque is also the place where Muslims believe the prophet Isa (Jesus) will return at the end of times, atop the "Minaret of Isa" of the mosque, during the time of a Fajr prayer.
 It is believed that prayers in the Umayyad mosque are considered to be equal to those offered in Jerusalem.

 The mosque also holds special importance to Shia Muslims since it contains shrines commemorating Husayn ibn Ali and the Ahl al-Bayt, made to walk there from Iraq, after the Battle of Karbala.
 Furthermore, it was the place where they were imprisoned for 60 days.

 Hebron

-In Islamic belief, Hebron was where the prophet Ibrahim or Abraham settled.
-Within the city lies the Sanctuary of Abraham, the traditional burial site of the biblical Patriarchs and Matriarchs, and the Ibrahimi Mosque, built on top of the tomb to honor the prophet, is also often considered to be the fourth holiest in Islam.
+In Islamic belief, Hebron was where Ibrahim (Abraham) settled.
+Within the city lies the Sanctuary of Abraham, the traditional burial site of the biblical Patriarchs and Matriarchs, and the Ibrahimi Mosque, built on top of the tomb to honor Abraham, is also often considered to be the fourth holiest in Islam.
 Muslims believe that Muhammad visited Hebron on his nocturnal journey from Mecca to Jerusalem to stop by the tomb and pay his respects.
 In the mosque in a small niche there is a left footprint, believed to be from Muhammad.